Green06/BuildeResume/README.md

 # BuildeResume
-This is a simple resume builder front-end design only.Made with heml and css.
+This is a simple resume builder front-end design only.Made with html and css.